 The academy is held in North Carolina, so if you are out of the area there is the cost of a flight.
-The last few years there have been a lot of the attendees from the West Coast, so I guess that isn’t that big of an issue.
+Over the last few years, there have been a lot of the attendees from the West Coast, so I guess that isn’t that big of an issue.
 Also, the cost of the hotel is pretty reasonable at about $135 a night, although you can find something nearby and cheaper if you have transportation.
-I was able to do that, since I had my own car.
-But staying at the academy approved hotel is better for out-of-towners, since it has a complementary air conditioned bus that takes you to and from the hotel and academy.
+I was able to do that since I had my own car.
+But staying at the academy approved hotel is better for out-of-towners since it has a complimentary air-conditioned bus that takes you to and from the hotel and academy.

-Most attendees check in on Thursday night.
+Most attendees check-in on Thursday night.
 Unfortunately, I haven’t made it on Thursday.
-Since I live only a few hours away, I always drive up early Friday morning before the workshops begin to save the cost of night in a hotel.
+Since I live only a few hours away, I always drive up early Friday morning before the workshops begin to save the cost of a night in a hotel.
 But if you have the opportunity definitely go on Thursday.
 It offers up some good times.

 Remember that you must wear your badge at all times.
 The workshops are held at an actual technical college with a police academy, so there are students at the school on Friday.
 It is also a good idea to look over your dossier.
 It holds info on the teachers, speakers, and, most importantly, all of the workshops.

 Now comes the bad news.
 There are only so many workshops you can take in a day.
 Believe me, when you go through the dossier of workshops you are going to struggle with choosing only four.
 Many workshops are offered more than once, so that does make it a little easier, but make sure you have a backup for each time slot.
 There are also only a certain amount of spaces per class.
 I missed out on an interrogation class that I really wanted to go to because the class limit was already reached.
 So have a backup plan!
 I’ll talk about the classes tomorrow, but I always go prepared with my workshops picked out in advance.
 I am very organized that way.